Inventory Reduction

 Shelves

-• Profile Wire Shelves are available in your choice of White or Brushed Nickel finish.
-Profile Wire Shelving is lightweight and provides air circulation, making it perfect for computer components or linen closets.
+• Profile Wire Shelves are available in your choice of: Profile Wire Shelving is lightweight and provides air circulation, making it perfect for computer components or linen closets.
 This shelf style is available in depths of 9", 12", 16" or 20".
 See the particular item page for information on ordering custom length Profile Wire Shelves.

-• Solid Melamine shelves are available in White, Cherry Wood, or Maple Wood.
-Solid Melamine Shelves provide an extremely flat surface and a very clean, polished look, making this type great for pantries, desk tops, and solid closet shelves.
-This shelf style is available in depths of 8", 12" or 14", and widths of 24", 30", 36" and 48".
+• Solid Melamine shelves are available in your choice of: Solid Melamine Shelves provide a flat surface.
+The "live" collections have a texture in the laminate that makes them look and feel like natural wood.
+The others have a clean, polished look, making this type great for pantries, desk tops, storage, and closet shelves.
+This shelf style is available in depths of 8", 12", 14" or 21" (desktops), and widths of 24", 30", 36", 48" 60" and 72".

 Wood Shelf